Reshaping Neural Representation via Associative, Presynaptic Short-Term Plasticity: Results

-Figure~\ref{fig:grad-U} visualizes $\delta J/\delta U(\zeta)$ as a function of $\zeta$ and $U$; the white contours indicate optimal solutions under the constant-sum constraint.
-The resulting optimal $U(\zeta)$ (Figure~\ref{fig:optimal-weights}A) is strongly \emph{temporally asymmetric}: release probability is maximal when the presynaptic phase \emph{lags} the postsynaptic phase ($\zeta>0$), and remains low when presynaptic activity leads ($\zeta < 0$).
-Thus, the weak-coupling optimum predicts an anti-causal bias in the learned connectivity.
-Optimizing $w_0(\zeta)$ under this optimized $U(\zeta)$ produces a similarly asymmetric $w_0(\zeta)$ (Figure~\ref{fig:optimal-weights}B,C), whereas holding $U(\zeta)$ fixed substantially attenuates the asymmetry (Figure~\ref{fig:optimal-weights}B,C), highlighting that plasticity of release probability is essential for expressing the full temporal bias.
+As predicted in Sec.~\ref{subsec:hebbian-form}, the resulting optimal $U(\Delta z)$ (Figure~\ref{fig:optimal-weights}A) is strongly \emph{temporally asymmetric}: release probability is maximal when the presynaptic phase \emph{lags} the postsynaptic phase ($\Delta z < 0$), and remains low when presynaptic activity leads ($\Delta z > 0$).
+Thus, the weak-coupling optimum predicts an \emph{anti-causal} bias in the learned connectivity.
+Optimizing $w_0(\Delta z)$ with this optimized $U(\Delta z)$ produces a similarly asymmetric $w_0(\Delta z)$ (Figure~\ref{fig:optimal-weights}B,C), whereas holding $U(\Delta z)$ fixed substantially attenuates the asymmetry (Figure~\ref{fig:optimal-weights}B,C), highlighting that plasticity of release probability is essential for expressing the full temporal bias.